PerfectlySoft/PerfectDocs/guide/cors.md

 >
 > As you can see from this example, CORS support requires coordination between both the server and client.
 Luckily, if you are a client-side developer you are shielded from most of these details.
 The rest of this article shows how clients can make cross-origin requests, and how servers can configure themselves to support CORS.

-The [Perfect Sessions](https://github.com/PerfectlySoft/PerfectDocs/blob/master/guide/sessions.md) module includes support for CORS configuration, to enable your API and assets to be available or secured in the way you wish.
+The [Perfect Sessions](https://github.com/PerfectlySoft/PerfectDocs/blob/master/guide/sessions.md) module includes support for CORS configuration, enabling your API and assets to be available or secured in the way you wish.

-If you have included [Perfect Sessions](https://github.com/PerfectlySoft/PerfectDocs/blob/master/guide/sessions.md) or any of the datasource-specific implementations in your Packages.Swift file, you already have CORS support - however it is **off** by default.
+If you have included Perfect Sessions or any of its datasource-specific implementations in your Packages.swift file, you already have CORS support; however, it is **off** by default.

 ## Relevant Examples